laurelherting/lmh-headspace/AWS/examTips.md

 * Most important part of LB: DNS name doesn't change
   * It's not to a static IP address

-### AWS CloudFormation
-Service that helps model and set up AWS recources
-  * spend less time managing these resources, more time on Apps that run in AWS.
-  * Create template that describes all AWS recources you want (ex.
-EC2, Amazon RDS DB instances), and AWS CloudFormation takes care of provisioning & configuring resources for you.
-  * Don't need to individually create & configure AWS resources & figure out what's dependent on what;
-    * AWS CloudFormation handles all of that.

-### Elastic Beanstalk and CloudFormation
-Both are free, but the resources they provision (ex.
-EC2 instances) are not free.
-* Difference between the two:
-1. Elastic Beanstalk is limited in what it can provision and is not programmable.
-2. CloudFormation can provision almost any AWS service & is completely programmable

-### AWS Organization & Consolidated Billing
-Linked accounts:
-* 20 linked accounts only
-* To add more visit https://aws-portal.amazon.com/gp/aws/html-forms-controller/contactus/aws-account-and-billing
-* Billing Alerts:
-  * When monitoring is enabled on paying account, billing data for linked accounts included
-* You can still create billing alerts per individual account
-* CloudTrail:
-  * CloudTrail For auditing, cloudWatch is for performance.
-  * Per AWS account and is enabled per region.
-  * Can consolidate logs using an S3 bucket:
-    * Turn on CloudTrail in paying account.
-    * Create bucket policy that allows cross-account access.
-    * Turn on CloudTrail in other accounts and use bucket in the paying account.

-Consolidated Billing allows you to get volume discounts on all your accounts.

-Unused reserved EC2 instances are applied across the group.

 ### CloudTrail
 * Used for auditing